nacht-falter/aikido-course-website-django/README.md

 - Staff members can add pages from the admin view
 - Staff members can define for pages
 - Published pages are displayed in the main navigation automatically
-- Staff members can use a WYSIWIG editor to edit the page contents
+- Staff members can use a WYSIWYG editor to edit the page contents

 ###### Tasks
 - Create page model